johannschopplich/kirby-lingohub/README.md

 buttons:
   - preview
   - settings
+  # Add the Lingohub button to the page view
+  - lingohub
   - languages
-  - lingohub
   - status
 ```

 > [!NOTE]
 > Kirby 4 does not support custom view buttons, but the `lingohub` button has been backported.
-It is always placed after the language dropdown.
+It is always placed before the language dropdown.

 Finalize your blueprints by adding the necessary translation configuration to each field, e.g. `translate: false` if a field should not be translated.
 The plugin will skip these fields when uploading content to Lingohub.